 2.5 If not originating in the Roman period, with settlement beside the river prompted by the Roman fort and road network, the settlement was certainly in existence in the early medieval/Saxon period - by the 10th century, it was a royal manor and hundred centre.
 The market town continued to evolve around the early 12th century Norman castle, for several centuries the seat of the Earls of Devon.
 In the late 16th century, the town prospered and grew rapidly because of the expansion of the woollen cloth trade, which largely relied on exports to the continent.
 The parish is rich in heritage assets including several of national significance - Cranmore Castle and the Roman fort (Scheduled Monuments), along with Knightshayes (Registered Park and Garden) and numerous Listed Buildings, Grades I, II and II.
-These include St Peter's Church (largely 15th century), notable for its spectacular Greenway Chapel and Porch (1517), as well as Old Blundells (1604), now owned by the National Trust and recently refurbished on the 150th anniversary of the publication of Lorna Doone by R D Blackmore, who was a pupil there.
+These include St Peter's Church (largely 15th century), notable for its spectacular Greenway Chapel and Porch (1517), as well as Old Blundells (1604), now owned by the National Trust.
 Other notable buildings are Chilcot School (1611) and The Great House, built for a wool merchant in 1614.
 Later buildings include Amory House (1708); St George's Church, now only occasionally used for services (1714-1733) and Gotham House (1739).